-This help article discusses using skins in RadGrid.
-You can see examples of the built-in skins, you can learn how to create custom skins, plus you'llsee major properties you'll use to customize skins as well as a list of required names for skin images you must use for custom skins.
+In this article, we discuss the use of skins in RadGrid.
+You can see examples of the built-in skins, learn how to create custom skins, and see the major properties used to customize skins.

 By default, all controls in the Telerik UI for ASP.NET suite have a polished look and feel, which is consistent across the whole product line.

-Generally, you can change the existing grid skins by setting the Skin property to the name of the skin.
-See the sections below for more info.
+You can change the applied grid skin by setting the Skin property to the name of the skin.

 The Material skin is available for the Lightweight RenderMode only.
 If you experience visual issues with it, make sure your controls are not using the default Classic mode.